agdturner/mxg/README.md

   - The rotation constants and vibration frequencies can now also be edited.
   - Rather than present the data for molecules in a single table, the details are collapsible and editable via buttons.
   - Additional tables present data for: Conditions, Model Parameters, and Control.
-- It had been the intention to:
-1. Ensure additional details are exposed and made editable for molecules.
-2. Make all details editable for all tables.
-- Progress has been made workign towards these additional features, but this is not included in this version...

 ### Version 0.1
 - A single `load` button should appear on the interface.